VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="prizes"></a>Prizes

-Pro-Grammy (best overall) and Rising Star (best overall runner up) will be selected from the top five projects, which will be presented during closing ceremony.
+Shining Star (best overall) and Rising Star (best overall runner up) will be selected from the top five projects, which will be presented during closing ceremony.
 Each team member for all awards will receive a prize, unless otherwise noted.
 Here are our prize categories:

-- **Pro-Grammy** - DJI Spark Drones.
+- **Shining Star** - DJI Spark Drones.
 Awarded to the best project all around.

-- **Rising Star** - JBL Flip 4 Speakers.
+- **Rising Star** - GoPro HERO7's.
 Awarded to the second best project all around.

-- **Workshop Warrior** - 1MORE Triple Drivers.
+- **Pro-Grammy** - 1MORE Triple Drivers.
+Awarded to the best musical hack.

+- **Workshop Warrior** - JBL Flip 4 Speakers.
 Awarded to the best hack utilizing a tool or tech taught in a workshop. _Winners must have attended the corresponding workshop._

 - **Zero to Hero** - Amazon Echoes.
 Awarded to the best hack from a team with minimal to none prior experience.